Dean and Qualcomm Chair Emeritus

-Peter Cowhey is the Qualcomm Endowed Chair in Communications and Technology Policy and dean of the School.
-He is a leading expert on the future of communications and information technology markets and policy, specializing in United States trade policy, foreign policy, the Internet, global biological threats, international corporate strategy and the microfinance industry to alleviate poverty.
+Peter F. Cowhey is Dean and Qualcomm Chair Emeritus of the School of Global Policy and Strategy where he served as dean from 2002 to 2021.
+Cowhey served as the Qualcomm Endowed Chair in Communications and Technology Policy from its inauguration until his retirement.
+He is an expert on the future of communications and information technology markets and policy, specializing in U.S. trade policy, foreign policy, the Internet and international corporate strategy.

 Cowhey joined the UC San Diego faculty in 1976.
-He was director of the University of California's system-wide IGCC from 1999-2006 and Associate Vice Chancellor-International Affairs from 2007-2009.
+He was director of the University of California's system-wide Institute on Global Conflict and Cooperation from 1999-2006 and Associate Vice Chancellor-International Affairs from 2007-2009.
+He was the Interim Executive Vice Chancellor of UC San Diego in 2016-2017.
 Cowhey became dean of the School in July 2002.

 Education and CV